 We note that the present results can directly be applied to satellites associated with other types of particle excitations, such as phonon-polaritons (e.g., in hexagonal boron nitride nanocrystals) and exciton-polaritons (e.g., in transition metal dichalcogenides).
-A vast range of possibilities is opened by the fact that the core level under consideration can belong to one of the surface atoms in the structure, an extrinsic (e.g., absorbed) impurity, or an atom in a nearby material.
+A vast range of possibilities is opened by the fact that the core level under consideration can belong to one of the surface atoms in the structure, an extrinsic (e.g., absorbed) impurity, or an atom in a nearby material (e.g., a substrate).
 Chemical shifts in the energy of core levels in surface and sub-surface atoms also suggest an approach to probe plasmon fields with a resolution limited by the atomic-bond distances.
-In any case, the selected core level must be narrower than the probed-mode energy, such that satellites are spectrally separated from the direct photoemission peaks.
-Our work introduces a disruptive approach to explore polariton dynamics and in nanostructures spanning a wide range of spectral regions and material platforms.
+We note that the selected core level must be narrower than the probed-mode energy, such that satellites are spectrally separated from the direct photoemission peaks.
+In brief, our work introduces a disruptive approach to explore polariton dynamics in nanostructures spanning a wide range of spectral regions and material platforms.